 POLICY: The Dean, Department Chair or Program Director shall maintain a summary record of any student who is on probation, suspension, or is recommended for dismissal, for a period of five years.
 The summary record should indicate the student's name, date of admission, action taken, reason for academic action, and dated description of the resolution or final action taken.
-The Academic Vice President will maintain a file of all documentation which involves student dismissal or other grievance filed directly with the Office of Academic Affairs.
+The Provost and Vice President for Academic Affairs will maintain a file of all documentation which involves student dismissal or other grievance filed directly with the Office of Academic Affairs.
 Official records of all decisions cited above will be maintained in the Office of the Registrar.